eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 **Task:** `cd $MESA_DIR/data/colors_data/` to look for 2MASS, Kurucz2003, and vega_flam.csv and add them to your inlist:

+> [!Tip]
+> There are multiple Kurucz 2003 atmosphere tables in Custom Colors - let's use `Kurucz2003all__alpha_04/`

 > [!Note]
-> There are two Kurucz 2003 atmosphere tables in Custom Colors - let's use `Kurucz2003all/`
+> You can use [SED_tools](https://github.com/nialljmiller/SED_Tools) to download different stellar atmosphere tables and filter systems.
+Niall will host an open session for this tool and more about Custom Colors this week!

 ```fortran
   !
 Points to the directory where filters are